Animals in Judaism

 Tension

-In addition to eating animal products, some Jews harm and even kill animals due to human exceptionalism and also through ritual atonement.
+In addition to buying animal products, some Jews harm animals due to humankind’s tendency toward prideful human exceptionalism, and also through ritual atonement (kaporos).

 Traditional Jewish vegan diet: Challah and Sufganiyot (Jelly filled donuts)